-I am a clinical psychologist licensed to practice in the District of Columbia, Georgia, New Mexico, Tennessee and New York.
+I am a clinical psychologist, psychotherapist, and psychoanalyst licensed to practice in the District of Columbia, Georgia, New Mexico, New York, and Tennessee.

 Licensed and practicing since 1984.

 My practice offers services addressing the needs of adults through psychotherapy, psychoanalysis and psychological assessment.

 I specialize in working with two groups of people.